-6 Effective strategies for vocabulary instruction
+6 Effective vocabulary activities and strategies for teaching

 Language is the foundation of everyday communication.
-Students can clearly communicate if they have a robust vocabulary, which is why teaching effective vocabulary strategies are so important.
+Students can clearly communicate if they have a robust vocabulary, which is why teaching with effective vocabulary activities and strategies is so important.
 Learners can struggle to understand reading passages or math word problems if there are words they do not understand.
 If a text has unfamiliar words, students will likely focus on trying to understand those words rather than understanding the ideas in a text.
 Conversely, they may misinterpret the meaning altogether.
 In their writing, students must have a varied vocabulary to communicate ideas and make readers want to read their work.

-Educators can increase students’ word knowledge through effective vocabulary instruction.
+Educators can increase students’ word knowledge through effective vocabulary activities.
 Teachers know their vocabulary instruction is effective when students apply words and their meanings in various contexts.
 Providing students with multiple representations of new vocabulary and opportunities for multimodal inputs and outputs will help students learn and remember vocabulary.
 They can also learn to discern the meaning of unfamiliar words independently.

-6 Effective strategies for vocabulary instruction
+6 Effective vocabulary activities and strategies for teaching

 1. Explicitly teach vocabulary within content-rich instruction